mitchelllindgren8/NBA-Portal-App/README.md

 NBA Portal App is backed by a MySQL database login system.
 This system uses a secure method of accessing the NBA teams.
 The application was built in two phases: 1) Phase one was building the project as a back-end console application.
-2) Phase two was creating an interface and connecting that system to the already exsisting console application.
+2) Phase two was creating an interface and connecting that system to the already existing console application.
 I decided to create this project to showcase my abilities and to learn new java programming techniques.